lukaszmadrzynski/Website-Update/content/pages/index.md

       type: TitleBlock
     subtitle: Your Sustainable Travel Companion
     text: >
-      We are dedicated to providing exceptional ecotourism experiences that support local communities and sustainable development in some of the most vulnerable areas of Yunnan province, China.
+      We are dedicated to providing exceptional travel experiences that support local communities and sustainable development in some of the most vulnerable areas of Yunnan province, China.
 Learn more about our mission and team.
     actions: